 Variations

-2. Southern Style: Made with boiled shrimp, pork belly, rice vermicelli, fresh herbs (like mint and cilantro), and lettuce, all wrapped in rice paper.
+- Southern Style Version is made with boiled shrimp, pork belly, rice vermicelli, fresh herbs (like mint and cilantro), and lettuce.
 This version is known for its vibrant look, often displaying shrimp on the outside.
 It’s served with peanut or hoisin dipping sauce.